dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_object-tracking.rst

 Nonlinear Model
 ---------------

-With the NL Solver, we use :meth:`~dwave.optimization.model.Model.list` variables to represent the global permutations, which can be viewed as mappings from the features in each image to the global labels.
+With the nonlinear solver (also known as the |nlstride|), we use :meth:`~dwave.optimization.model.Model.list` variables to represent the global permutations, which can be viewed as mappings from the features in each image to the global labels.
 We view the state of the list variable as a permutation in one-line form where, for example, [210] represents the mapping:

 .. table:: Example permutation mapping
    :width: 60%